NakerTheFirst/NakerTehFirst/README.md

 # Hi, hello world! 🥝

 Name's Krzysztof!
-I'm a second year CS student currently focused on web development.
+I'm a second year CS student currently focused on front-end development.
 HTML, CSS & JS take up most of my attention, but I also maintain healthy relationship with Python.
 I love working with people and engaging in group projects - feel free to browse my repositories, most of the projects are hosted.
 Now what got me hooked on IT?
 Games and game development!

 ## Tech stack